Skip to main content

 4. Select Folder or Project.

-• Name and location: Enter a name and choose a location in the hierarchy for the folder or project.
-A folder or project can be directly under the organization or inside a folder.
+• Name and location: Enter a name and choose a location for the folder or project.
+You can place folders or projects under the organization or inside another folder.

 6. Select Add.